ChrisKurz/mcuboot/doc/CreateKey.md

 ## 1. Generating a PEM file...

 There are different ways to creating the PEM file.
-Here we will us the __imgtool__.
+Here we will use the __imgtool__.

 The imgtool can be used to generate rsa-2048, rsa-3072, ecdsa-p256, ed25519, and x25519 keys.
 Here is the instruction: